-5. Audit reporting is the visible output for the annual audit.
-Our annual audit plan and other outputs are listed in Exhibit 2, and any other outputs on matters of public interest will be published on our website: www.audit-scotland.gov.uk.

-- 6. Matters arising from our audit will be reported on a timely basis and will include agreed action plans. - 7.
-We will provide an independent auditor's report to the RMA, Scottish Parliament and the Auditor General setting out our opinions on the annual report and accounts.
-We will provide the Accountable Officer and Auditor General for Scotland with an annual report on the audit containing observations and recommendations on significant matters which have arisen during the audit.
-The scheduling of our planned outputs is aligned to meetings of the Audit and Assurance Committee as detailed in Exhibit 2.
+- 5. Audit reporting is the visible output for the annual audit.
+All annual audit plans and the outputs as detailed in Exhibit 2, and any other outputs on matters of public interest will be published on our website: www.audit-scotland.gov.uk. - 6.
+Matters arising from our audit will be reported on a timely basis and will include agreed action plans.
+Draft management reports will be issued to the relevant officer(s) to confirm factual accuracy. - 7.
+We will provide an independent auditor's report to the SCfS, Scottish Parliament and the Auditor General for Scotland setting out our opinions on the annual report and accounts.
+We will provide the Accountable Officer and Auditor General for Scotland with an annual report on the audit containing observations and recommendations on significant matters which have arisen during the course of the audit.